 The South Annex also known as Harbord Village is a vibrant and colourful downtown Toronto neighbourhood.
 Much of the vitality of this neighbourhood emanates from being located right next door to the University of Toronto campus.
 Naturally, many University students, faculty, and alumni rent or own houses in this neighbourhood.
-The University population mixes well with the young urban professionals who have been buying and fixing up South Annex houses, giving these old houses new life, and in the process revitalizing this historic Toronto neighbourhood.
+The University population mixes well with the young urban professionals who have been buying and fixing up South Annex houses, giving these old houses new life, and in the process revitalizing this historic downtown Toronto neighbourhood.
 Harbord Street is the main east-west street running through this neighbourhood.
-It has a village feel with restaurants, coffee shops, and specialty stores.
+It has a village feel with popular restaurants, trendy coffee shops and bakeries, and an eclectic mix of specialty stores.

 Bloor Street, west of Spadina, is a mini university village lined with pubs, music shops, bookstores, and restaurants.
 Cyclists and in-line skaters compete with cars and pedestrians in this high energy shopping district.
 The Mirvish Village shopping district on Markham Street, south of Bloor Street, is a dignified city block, filled with craft stores, bookstores, antique shops, galleries, and specialty boutiques.
 Harbord Street provides South Annex residents with one of the more sophisticated and intimate shopping districts in the city.
 In addition to many fine restaurants, Harbord Street also includes a number of excellent craft stores, bookstores, and galleries.